Fault Attacks on RSA Public Keys: Left-To-Right Implementations are also Vulnerable: Performance

 \subsection{Fault number}

-Our fault model is based on the modification of the modulus $N$ such that its corresponding faulty value is prime.
+Our fault model is based on modifications of the modulus $N$, with a fault of size $l$ bits, such that its corresponding faulty value is prime.
 In Section \ref{sec:prime_study}, we have shown that the probability for a $t$-bit number to be prime, $pr_t$, can be bounded.
 Now, let the number of fault to make $\hat{N}$ prime be the random variable ${F_t}$.
-This random variable follows a geometric probability law.
-Hence the average number of faults to make $\hat{N}$ prime is:
+We have seen that the average number of faults to make $\hat{N}$ prime per faulted part is:

 For large values of $t$ (\textit{i.e}: at least $1024$ or $2048$-bit RSA), we can use the pinching (or sandwich) theorem to approximate this value asymptotically :

 From a given faulty signature, the attacker can recover a $l$-bit part of $d$.
 There are at most $n/l$ such parts for an RSA of size $n$.
 This shows that the average number of faults required for a whole private key satisfies: